Business and English, Nanjing Normal University

 Imperial produces ground-breaking technology and creates an innovative environment by encouraging openness, curiosity, diversified collaboration and the pursuit of perfection.
 Imperial College Business School is relatively young compared with other schools, but it has a very mature education system.
 Imperial’s Full-Time MBA programme is well-designed in both academic and practical aspects, focusing on finance and management.
 It is located in London, which means there are a tremendous amount of opportunities to explore the latest innovative technologies and business solutions.

-Excelling in a challenging module
+Excelling in a challenging module and my favourite electives

-I achieved 92% in Corporate Finance, which I have found to be one of the hardest modules so far and which I have devoted the most time to.
+I achieved 92% in Corporate Finance, which I have found to be one of the hardest modules so far and which I have devoted the most time to

 An outstanding cohort